loraxgirl/TrainScheduler/README.md

 Week 07 - Homework - Train Scheduler

-## Description
+## Description 🚡 :aerial_tramway:

 FantasyLand Train Schedule is a website where you can find the schedule for trains going to all sorts of wonderful and fantastical locations.

 Ever dreamed of going to Hogwarts?

-:mountain_railway:
-Want to take a vacation in Wonderland?
+Want to take a vacation in Wonderland? :rocket:

 How about a quick trip to Oz, or Middle-Earth?
+:rocket:
 On this board, you can probably find a train heading there.

 **And if you don't?
 Why not schedule one, yourself?**